manabu-hirano/RanSMAP/README.md

 You can read the following open-access paper for more details about the dataset.

 - [1] M. Hirano and R. Kobayashi, "RanSMAP: Open Dataset of Ransomware Storage and Memory Access Patterns for Creating Deep Learning Based Ransomware Detectors."
-(To appear)
+Computers & Security, 2024, 104202, ISSN 0167-4048, https://doi.org/10.1016/j.cose.2024.104202.

 ## Terms of use / License

 When using this dataset in your research or other purpose, please cite the following two papers:

 - [1] M. Hirano and R. Kobayashi, "RanSMAP: Open Dataset of Ransomware Storage and Memory Access Patterns for Creating Deep Learning Based Ransomware Detectors."
-(To appear)
+Computers & Security, 2024, 104202, ISSN 0167-4048, https://doi.org/10.1016/j.cose.2024.104202.

 - [2] M. Hirano and R. Kobayashi, "Machine Learning-based Ransomware Detection Using Low-level Memory Access Patterns Obtained From Live-forensic Hypervisor" In proceedings of 2022 IEEE International Conference on Cyber Security and Resilience (CSR), 2022, pp. 323-330, https://doi.org/10.1109/CSR54599.2022.9850340.